 Illustration by Doug Pifer, courtesy of the PA Game Commission

 Chimney Swifts (Chaetura pelagica), are a species of neotropical migratory bird that migrates over 6,000 miles each spring from the Amazon Basin to North America for their summer breeding season.
 Their small, slender bodies make them magnificent fliers.
-They are insectivores and as such are phenomenal natural pest control agents, consuming more than 3,000 insects per day!
+They are insectivores and, as such, are phenomenal natural pest control agents, consuming more than 3,000 insects per day!
 Historically, Chimney Swifts nested and roosted in standing dead tree trunks, but with the decreased availability of old-growth habitat, they adapted to the urban environments and used chimneys as nesting and roosting habitat.
 Unfortunately, as historic buildings are removed and chimneys are capped the Swifts’ urban habitat has declined.
 They have suffered a 65% population decrease since the 1960’s, and are classified as Vulnerable by the International Union for Conservation of Nature.
 This is just one step from Endangered.

 This short video gives an excellent overview on Chimney Swifts and the challenges they face.
 The video was created by Dr. Jessica Hite, PhD, who is an ornithological and environmental advocate working to protect a threatened population of Chimney Swifts in Bloomington, Indiana.